We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For people who cannot use or do not wish to take the birth control pill, other options are available.

 The effectiveness of different methods of birth control vary.
-With typical use, around 9 out of 100 people using birth control pills will become pregnant within a year.
+With typical use, around

 It is important to note that birth control pills do not prevent sexually transmitted infections (STIs).
 Only barrier methods of protection, such as condoms and dental dams, can prevent STIs.